GoogleChrome/developer.chrome.com/site/en/blog/private-network-access-update/index.md

 This was previously planned for Chrome 92, hence deprecation messages might still mention the earlier milestone.

-This deprecation is accompanied by a Deprecation Trial, allowing web developers whose websites make use of the deprecated feature to continue using it until Chrome 102 by registering for tokens.
+This deprecation is accompanied by a deprecation trial, allowing web developers whose websites make use of the deprecated feature to continue using it until Chrome 102 by registering for tokens.
 See [below](#register-deprecation-trial) for instructions on how to register and enable the trial on your website.